ROMANS CHAPTER 1

 (v.
 19 NIV) "since what may be known about God is plain to them, because God has made it plain to them.'''

 (v.
-17 NKJV) "For in the gospel a righteousness from God is revealed [in one to mankind] from faith to faith, [i.e., out of ones belief in the gospel to faithfulness in ones life to that belief] just as it is written: 'The righteous will live [out the length of their lives] by faith. (v.
+17 NKJV) "For in the gospel a righteousness from God is revealed [in one to mankind] from faith to faith, [i.e., out of ones belief in the gospel to faithfulness in ones life to that belief] just as it is written: 'The righteous by faith will live. (v.
 18 NIV) The wrath of God is revealed [to men] from heaven against all the godlessness and wickedness of men who suppress the truth by their wickedness, (v.
 19) since what may be known about God is plain to them, because God has made it plain to them." =

 The truth, i.e, the knowlege about God, that He exists, is the Sovereign Creator, is righteous and requires man to be righteous, has been made plain to men who suppress the truth about God by their godlessness and wickedness, i.e. such truth is plainly available to those who suppress the truth about God.
 This is why verse 18 can stipulate that men suppressed the truth by their wickedness, implying that they can plainly see the truth in the first place in order to suppress it.
 Verse 19 corroborates this by stipulating that this truth has been made plain to man by God.